 SIMPROCESS contains links to other tools.
 This suite of tools can be used to fit input data to a distribution and to analyze the results from multiple simulation runs.
-ExpertFit is a comprehensive data analysis tool developed by Averill M. Law & Associates.
+ModelFit is used to automatically fit distributions to sample data during a simulation.
+ExpertFit is a Windows only comprehensive data analysis tool developed by Averill M. Law & Associates.
 It can be used to fit analytical distributions to user data.
 Also, simulation results can be exported to a MS Access database for detailed analysis.